Did you get through your first month of blogging? Hats off to you.

 Purchasing your domain name and hosting is the first thing to celebrate in your first month of blogging because you have just made the first and biggest step in your journey as a blogger.
 I’m happy I did 🙂

-- Installing WordPress: There are several Content Management System [CMS] you can opt for including Joomla, Drupal and WordPress but I recommend WordPress because it is the easiest to use and with the thousands of free plugins available in their plugins library, it’s best suited for the purpose of blogging.
+- Installing WordPress: There are different Content Management System [CMS] you can opt for including Joomla, Drupal and WordPress but I recommend WordPress because it is the easiest to use and with the thousands of free plugins available in their plugins library, it’s best suited for the purpose of blogging.

 - Publishing your first post: Do you remember the first time you told anyone a secret?

 It felt good.
 That is the same feeling you get when you hit publish on your first post.
 Really, really good to just share with the world.
-Maybe someone would stumble on your post and you would change their life forever, or they’d be your biggest fan.
+Maybe someone would stumble on your post and you would change their lives forever, or they’d be your biggest fan.

 You also felt scared sharing that secret.
 Would they judge you?
 As bloggers, we are constantly worried about how people would judge our writing or if our writing style is perfect compared to blogger B or if your post as a grammatical error [maybe you spot one already :)].